front-end-foundations/FlexNav/README.md

 }
 ```

-This could be a tricky bug to resolve but note that we can set the hash to a default value when the page loads.
+This could be a tricky bug to resolve.

+We can set the hash to a default value when the page loads.
 Try the following in the browser's location bar:

 ```js
 window.location.hash = "foobar"
 ```

-We can use the [hashchange](https://developer.mozilla.org/en-US/docs/Web/API/Window/hashchange_event) event to set the content according to the hash.
-This event fires when the hash changes.
+We will use the [hashchange](https://developer.mozilla.org/en-US/docs/Web/API/Window/hashchange_event) event to set the content according to the hash. `hashchange` fires when the hash in the browser's location bar changes.

 ```js
 var tabs = document.querySelectorAll("nav a");